Photos

 • You may find that some iPhoto Albums have been changed.
 I had an Album named "screen".
 After going through this setup, many photos were removed from "screen."
 I had to add them back.
 Grrr.

-8. Do not connect your iPhone to your computer while you are editing Photos, unless you want all your iPhone pictures to be slurped into your iCloud account.
+8. If you connect your iPhone to your computer while you are editing Photos, all your iPhone pictures will be slurped into your iCloud account.
+I think they should ask.

 • Wait.
 Your second Mac will download a copy of the iCloud Photos library.